betaglot/betaglot/docs/Reference/Beta/Betagraphy/Overview.md

 In Betagraphy, Betagraphers create Betagraphics to represent Beta as an image..

-Betagraphic: noun, a picture or diagram that gives information, especially one produced on a computer
+Betagraph: noun, a picture or diagram that gives information, especially one produced on a computer

 A Routesetter is the person who implements a Betagrapher's Betagraphy